What: Awards of up to $2000 for research and research-related travel

 Funded by the College of Humanities, Arts, and Social Sciences and the Center for Ideas and Society, the Humanities Graduate Student Research (GSR) Grants assist graduate students in the humanities, arts, and humanistically-oriented social sciences.
 We consider the humanities, broadly construed, as academic disciplines and activities that illuminate the ways in which human beings create and explore a distinctly human life.

-The GSR grants are primarily intended to support research related to dissertation or MFA work and are typically reserved for those who have advanced (or will soon advance) to candidacy.
-Grants are made in varying amounts, but awards will not exceed $2000.
+The GSR grants are typically reserved for those who have advanced (or will soon advance) to candidacy.
+Awards are made in varying amounts, but will not exceed $2000 per student.
 Awards may be used for travel expenses (transportation, lodging, etc) and materials needed to complete the research.
 Proposals unrelated to the completion of the dissertation or MFA will be considered only if funds permit.
 Students who have received grants in the past are welcome to re-apply.
 The GSR awards do not support conference travel or presentations.

-Submit the online application form and all required documentation by midnight, Monday, February 10, 2020.
+Submit the online application form and all required documentation by 11:59 PM on the deadline.
 Incomplete submissions will not be considered.

 *Note: You will not be able to save your progress once you start the application.
-We suggest that you preview the questions beforehand.
+We suggest that you preview the questions.

 Complete applications include: